clevergo/docs/content/en/docs/middleware/_index.md

 ## Create a Middleware

-Middleware is a function that recieves a `Handle` and returns a `Handle`.
+Middleware is a function that receives a `Handle` and returns a `Handle`.
 Let's take `ServerHeader` as an example, it writes `Server` header and then invokes the next middleware or handler.

 ```go
 func ServerHeader(srv string) clevergo.MiddlewareFunc {